 - On June 1, HUD published a funding allocation update.

-- HUD will complete $800 million in funding allocations during the week of June 1 to help communities prevent, prepare for, and respond to the coronavirus through regular operations.
+- HUD completed $800 million in funding allocations during the week of June 1 to help communities prevent, prepare for, and respond to the coronavirus through regular operations.

 - $200 million dollars for Home and Community Based Services (HCBS) under Title III-B of the Older Americans Act via the Administration for Community Living (ACL).
 The HCBS services are those funded under the Older Americans Act, which can help seniors with personal care assistance; help with household chores and grocery shopping; transportation to essential services (such as grocery stores, banks, or doctors) when necessary; and case management.